cyberark/conjur/design/telemetry/metrics_solution_design.md

 One of the design goals is to decouple the normal operation of Conjur, the collection of metrics and the publishing of metrics.

 **The pub/sub pattern** is one way in which this goal can be achieved, we can use pub/sub to bridge the gap between where the metrics are collected and where the metrics are published.
 A viable option that is native to Rails is `ActiveSupport::Notifications.instrument` , which is synchronous in calling its subscribes when an event is published and would rely on the guarantee that any given subscriber has negligible overhead.
+It's reassuring that this pub/sub pattern is recommended for decoupling when integrating with this [Rails monitoring solution](https://blog.appoptics.com/monitoring-rails-get-hidden-metrics-rails-app/) out in the wild.

 A different implementation of pub/sub has been suggested over at  https://github.com/cyberark/conjur/pull/2446/, using the Gem `rails_semantic_logger`.
 This has similar benefits to using `ActiveSupport::Notifications` but specifically comes baked in with logs and metrics considerations.
 For the goals of this project we do not have sufficient justification to assume this dependency, especially since we don't currently have use for the logs and metrics capabilities.